-Riga has a reputation as a beer-drinking town; there are countless pubs in the heart of the city, many which cater to the Riga nightlife Stag parties that roll into town each weekend.
+Riga has a reputation as a beer-drinking town; there are countless pubs in the heart of the city, many of which cater to the Riga nightlife Stag parties that roll into town each weekend.
 The history of Latvian beer is a long one – and is cataloged and displayed at the Aldaris Beer Museum and Brewery.

-However, we were more interested in the present than the past and presently, brewers are in full swing in Riga creating small-batch brews and craft beer around the city.
+However, we were more interested in the present than the past and brewers are presently in full swing in Riga creating small-batch brews and craft beer around the city.
 Our two best recommendations for craft beer bars in Riga, Latvia: Labietis and Folkklubs Ala Pagrabs.
 For a fun evening of Riga, Latvia nightlife join a Riga Pub Crawl.

 Top Tip: While checking out Riga bars, make sure to get a taste of Riga Black Balsam, an herbal liquor made in Riga since the 18th century.